-Be honest, accurate, truthful and fair.
+Be honest, accurate, truthful, and fair.
 Do not distort or fabricate facts, imagery, sound or data.

-Provide accurate context for all reporting.
+Provide an accurate context for all reporting.

 Seek out diverse voices that can contribute important perspectives on the subject you’re writing.

-Correct errors quickly, completely and visibly.
+Correct errors quickly, completely, and visibly.
 Make it easy for your audience to bring errors to your attention.

 If a report includes criticism of people or organizations, give them the opportunity to respond.